Diagnose Boiler Faults: A Guide to Common Error Codes

 Error Code Likely Cause Immediate Action

-F.28 / F.29 Ignition failure / flame loss Check gas supply and try one reset; if it returns, stop and call an engineer
+F.28 / F.29 Ignition failure/flame loss Check the gas supply and try a reset; if it returns, stop and call an engineer

 Low pressure / 0.5 bar Loss of system pressure Repressurise via the filling loop per the manual; watch for leaks

-Condensate / blockage Frozen or blocked condensate pipe Thaw or clear external pipe safely; reset only if advised
+Condensate/blockage Frozen or blocked condensate pipe Thaw or clear the external pipe safely; reset only if advised

 This table gives a first-pass diagnosis so you can choose a DIY check or book a professional visit.